TheoGicquel/L3-IrisaParser/README.md

 *This step is necessary only if you don't want to build the package yourself, if you don't want to install manually these dependencies, jump to the **Build** section.*

-Once all software requirements are satisfied, please make to sure to install the following pip packages :
+Once all software requirements are satisfied, please install the following pip packages :
 To install pipy packages make sure that pip is intalled and use :

 ```sh